metasmile/termini/README.md

  - nodejs **(v0.12.0 or higher recommended)**
  - npm install [svgo](https://github.com/svg/svgo), and several modules via error messages! when you run

-### Why I made
+### Github has plenty numbers of file watcher, but why I made
-- I wanted a easiest file watcher **based on only my real code-writer life**.
+- I wanted a easiest file watcher **based on only pre-defined actions for my real code-writer life**.
 It should make anti-versatile usability.
-- I wanted to transfer various files that are downloaded from the browser to the path that I have set.
+- I wanted to transfer various frequently used file that are downloaded from the browser to the path that I have set.
-- Naturally, it should have **filters by mimetypes or extenstion**.
+- Get out pattern character and glob.
+I just wanted to use mimetypes or extenstion only.
-- I wanted a **fast copier** that is support concurrent file operation.
+- And I wanted a **fast copier** that is support concurrent file operation.

 ### Usage
 ```